Mother And Her Baby Asked To Leave A Flight Because Of Her Non-Contagious Skin Condition

 — Vincent Iannelli, MD (@AboutPediatrics) March 4, 2019

 More than the embarrassment and inconvenience of having to secure another flight, Flake was primarily upset about the fact that she was so harshly judged because of her appearance.
-This experience only goes to show that more awareness needs to be raised about these types of conditions and flight employees should be trained to not be afraid of those that look differently than them.
+This experience only goes to show that more awareness needs to be raised about these types of conditions and flight employees should be trained to not be afraid of those that look different than them.

 Unfortunately, there is no known cure to ichthyosis and patients often deal with it for the entirety of their lives.
 However, the symptoms can be alleviated with ointments and lotions.
 While it has taken time for Flake to accept that she will always look a little different than those around her, she now hopes to encourage others who are dealing with these types of issues to feel confident in themselves.
-In an inspiring Instagram post, Flake spoke out about her journey of finding this sense of self acceptance.
+In an inspiring Instagram post, Flake spoke out about her journey of finding this sense of self-acceptance.

 “When your skin feels different, when people wipe their hands after they shake yours, and people hesitate to hold your hand…it makes you feel very self conscious.
 Then I began to accept the fact that this is the way God made me…for a reason!
 I just had to find the reason and I think I’m beginning to.”